zhiyuan5986/sparse-frontier/README.md

 ```

 For detailed configuration documentation see **[CONFIGURATION.md](CONFIGURATION.md)**.

+**Note**: The current framework implementation supports only batch size = 1.
+This limitation stems from our initial experiments with methods that had kernels supporting only BS=1.
+Since then, we have followed a simple heuristic: for a given (Model Size, Method, Sequence Length) combination, we find the minimum tensor parallelism (TP) that provides sufficient total GPU memory to handle the evaluation, then use our intra-node scheduler to distribute BS=1 evaluations across the node's GPUs.
+For the majority of our evaluations, we achieved >95% GPU utilization based on `nvidia-smi`.
+Nevertheless, higher throughput and GPU utilization could likely be achieved with larger TP and BS>1.
+We plan to support batch size > 1 in the next release.

 ### ( Test existing / Develop my own ) Training Free Sparse Attention